tstuessi/nflgame/README.md

 pip install nflgame
 ```

-(You may need to use `pip2` if Python 3 is the default on your system.)

 If you can't get `pip` to work on Windows, then you can try downloading the
 Windows installer on nflgame's PyPI page.